-- 1 Number of process disruption events in any month where exceedances occur.
+1 Number of process disruption events in any month where exceedances occur.

 Represents any month where no events occurred, or if any non-compliance occurred it was unrelated to process disruption.

 Non-compliance occurred and involved process disruption; however, repair/solution is known and the incident response and correction was immediate.

-Non-compliance involving process disruption, and evaluation and corrective action includes substantial effects on residents and businesses, level of effort and time to resolve, or costs to system operations $Monitoring\ period\ characterized\ by\ sufficiently\ low\ flow\ conditions\ that\ the\ CSO\ treatment\ facility\ did$ not operate with a discharge to the outfall at any time in the month. - The annual average total suspended solids removal limit was exceeded at Alki in 2018 and 2019. $Performance\ evaluation\ of\ recent\ pumping\ control\ upgrades\ and\ optimization\ at\ the\ pump\ station\ and$ treatment operations is underway. - Effluent limit exceedances at Elliott West associated with process control performance; a phased planning and facility improvements process is underway.
+Non-compliance involving process disruption, and evaluation and corrective action includes substantial effects on residents and businesses, level of effort and time to resolve, or costs to system operations.

+\ Monitoring period characterized by sufficiently low flow conditions that the CSO treatment facility did not operate with a discharge to the outfall at any time in the month.

+a The annual average settleable solids concentrations exceeded the permit effluent limitation in 2020 at the H/MLK, Carkeek, and Elliott West wet weather treatment stations.

+b Effluent limit exceedances at Elliott West associated with process control performance; a planning and facility improvements process is underway.